 In 2003 Daniel Elazar changed his analysis of political culture to accommodate the high rate of mobility and extensive individualism in contemporary urban life.
-Communities in the old sense, with the same families occupying the same space under the same political jurisdictions for generations, have disappeared.
-They have been replaced by metropolitan statistical areas (MSAs) located near the city for which they are named.
-"We can understand the American urban place as a community only when we view it as a 'civil community'-a term . . . to better describe the way an urbanized area . . . frequently extends beyond the formal city limits of most central cities or occupies less than the area of formal jurisdiction [and is] bound together as a meaningful political system."51
+Communities in the old sense, with the same families occupying the same space under the same political jurisdictions for generations, had disappeared.
+They were replaced by metropolitan statistical areas (MSAs) located near the city for which they are named.
+"We can understand the American urban place as a community only when we view it as a 'civil community'-a term . . . to better describe the way an urbanized area . . . frequently extends beyond the formal city limits of most central cities or occupies less than the area of formal jurisdiction [and is] bound together as a meaningful political system."58 a migration as any covered wagon experience mentioned by Elazar in his original work.
+The urban South ended agrarianism, changed rural religious patterns of worship, and provided a multicultural mix of Hispanic, black, and Asian neighbors in new suburbs.
+These changes led to a two-party political system and a new style of televised political leadership.

 These civil communities now dominate the southern urban political landscape.
 "In the 1980 Census, the South had only 10 metropolitan areas of one million people or more . . . now the region has twenty-two."
-The settling of cities after World War II, and especially in the last two decades of the twentieth century, is as much a migration as any covered wagon experience mentioned by Elazar in his original work.
-The urban South ended agrarianism, changed rural religious patterns of worship, provided a multicultural mix of Hispanic, black, and Asian neighbors in new suburbs, and led to a two-party political system and a new style of televised political leadership.
+The settling of cities after World War II, and especially in the last two decades of the twentieth century, is as much